What is Christopher Street Day?

 In Europe, the reference to the birth of CSD, the “Stonewall Riots”, only became public eight years later.
 All of a sudden, the euphoria for CSD really took off in Europe.
 What had previously been perceived by the public as a fun parade now became an event designed to raise awareness in the fight for equal rights.
 Numerous organizations and associations begin to bring Christopher Street Day to our cities.
 The main focus is now on raising awareness of the rights of queer people and drawing attention to alternative lifestyles.

-On June 30, 1979, the “Schwule Aktion Bremen”, the “Schwule Aktion Köln” (in cooperation with the Gay Liberation Front) and the “Homosexuale Aktion Westberlin” organized the first CSD-related events under the names “Gay Pride International – Gay Carnival” and “Gay Freedom Day”.
-A demonstration took place in Stuttgart with around 400 participants.
-However, there was still no uniform structure.
-In Bremen, Gay Pride International had the character of a demonstration procession from the main train station to the market square, while in Cologne there was an evening event with films, information stands and a dance party.
-The first CSD event in Austria took place on June 26, 1982 with a torchlight parade.
-Since June 1996, Christopher Street Day has been held in Vienna under the name Rainbow Parade.
+On June 30, 1979, “Schwule Aktion Bremen,” “Schwule Aktion Köln” (in collaboration with the Gay Liberation Front), and “Homosexuelle Aktion Westberlin” organized the first events under the CSD framework, known as “Gay Pride International – Schwuler Karneval” and “Gay Freedom Day.”
+In Stuttgart, a demonstration with approximately 400 participants took place.
+However, there was no uniform structure yet.
+In Bremen, Gay Pride International took the form of a demonstration from the main train station to the marketplace, while Cologne featured an evening event with films, information booths, and a dance party.
+Austria’s first CSD event occurred on June 26, 1982, with a torchlight parade.
+Since June 1996, the Christopher Street Day has been held in Vienna under the name “Regenbogenparade” (Rainbow Parade).

-At all events in Germany, the focus was on calling for the abolition of Section 175 and the elimination of discrimination.
+In all events across Germany, the demand for the abolition of Paragraph 175 and the reduction of discrimination was paramount.

-Section 175 of the German Criminal Code existed from January 1, 1872 (entry into force of the Reich Criminal Code) until June 11, 1994 and criminalized sexual acts between persons of the male sex.
+Paragraph 175 of the German Criminal Code (StGB) existed from January 1, 1872 (when the Imperial Penal Code came into force) until June 11, 1994.
+It criminalized sexual acts between persons of male sex.

 Christoper Street Day in Europe